trrad/tyche/docs/InterfaceStandards.md

   components?: number;  // 1 for single, 2+ for mixture

-  // For compound models (zero-inflated) conversionType?: 'beta';    // Always beta for conversion valueType?: ModelType;       // Distribution for positive values valueComponents?: number;    // Components in value distribution
+  // For compound models (zero-inflated) frequencyType?: 'beta';    // Always beta for frequency valueType?: ModelType;       // Distribution for positive values valueComponents?: number;    // Components in value distribution